ngs-lang/ngs/readme.md

 	  use heuristics such as look at open files + position in such files to guess the progress with high probability.

+* Ability to add new commands after a running one completes

 * Manage multiple servers at once

 	* Preferably using nothing more than standard SSH,